All Episodes Plain Text

 I understand.

-Following up on the talks that you explained just a little while ago, the Israeli Ma 'arif newspaper just came out with a report that basically Egypt has reached an agreement with Hamas on some sort of a transitional committee that I'm not going to speak to that report.
+Okay, following up on the talks that you explained just a little while ago, the Israeli Ma'arif newspaper just came out with a report that basically Egypt has reached an agreement with Hamas on some sort of a transitional committee that is not Hamad, that could run Gaza and look after things and so on.

 I have no idea why he's not able to attend the court hearing tomorrow.

-I can't speak to that particular deployment but I would say when it comes to the use of any weapons that our expectations are the same that Israel must fully comply with international humanitarian law and protect civilian life.
+I can't speak to that particular deployment, but I would say when it comes to the use of any weapons, that our expectations are the same, that Israel must fully comply with international humanitarian law and protect civilian life.

 Can you explain to us the aid situation now?